kyma-project/istio/docs/user/operation-guides/02-30-enable-istio-access-logs.md

 Use the Telemetry API to selectively enable Istio access logs.
 You can enable access logs for an entire namespace, for a selective workload, or on the Istio Gateway scope.

-### Configure Istio access logs for the entire Namespace
+### Configure Istio Access Logs for the Entire Namespace

 1. In the following sample configuration, replace `{YOUR_NAMESPACE}` with your namespace.
 2. To apply the configuration, run `kubectl apply`.